Singapore to block access to news outlet MalaysiaNow over failure to comply with POFMA order

 This is so that people can read both the post or article together with the official clarifications, and come to their own conclusion, MHA said previously.

-Minister for Law and Second Minister for Home Affairs Mr Edwin Tong has also instructed the POFMA Office to issue targeted correction directions to Meta platforms, LinkedIn and X.
+Minister for Law and Second Minister for Home Affairs Edwin Tong has also instructed the POFMA Office to issue targeted correction directions to Meta Platforms, LinkedIn and X.

-The platforms will be required to display a correction notice to all end-users in Singapore who have accessed, or will access, the posts.
+All three platforms will be required to communicate a correction notice to all end-users in Singapore who had accessed, or will access, the posts.

+MDDI and MHA added that the government is "committed to its duty to protect Singaporeans from harmful misinformation".